Levels of development which can be done without planning approval

 For the definition of ‘development’ please refer to the bottom of this page.

 Development which may be carried out without need for submitting a formal planning application is referred to as ‘permitted development’.
-The extents of permitted development are set down in the Town and Country Planning (Permitted Development) Order 2012.
+The extents of permitted development are set down in the Permitted Development Orders available from the Planning and Building Control Library.

 All the criteria set out in the Town and Country (Permitted Development) Order 2012 must be met before commencing any works.
 Failure to comply in all aspects will result in a breach of planning control and enforcement action may be initiated.

 To assist in interpreting the levels of permitted development, the Department has introduced a user friendly tool to explain the criteria that apply to semi or detached houses that are NOT within a Conservation Area or a Registered Building.